markusheinonen/markusheinonen.github.io/advice.md

 **Be visible**.
 Have a website for collegues and bigshots to find you.
 If you have no papers yet, having a technical blog is a good way to show your expertise.
 Make a website for each paper you make (a good [example](https://www.guandaoyang.com/PointFlow/)).

 **Make papers reader-friendly.** Write in a way that is accessible to a non-expert reader.
 Be explicit and precise.
 Use illustrations, colors and short paragraphs.
 Shorten as much as you can.
 Ask LLMs to improve the language.
+Write simple papers.
+If you can't, the idea is not yet ready from the oven.

 **Follow the domain**.
 Check all orals and keynotes of all top ML conferences, even if they don't relate to your research.
 This tells where the field is moving, and you always get some useful ideas.
 Follow what your competitors are publishing.
 Use Google Scholar to follow seminal papers and their forward citations.